shivam2419/Ewaste/README.md

 **Scrap Collector Dashboard**
 ![image](https://github.com/user-attachments/assets/fc104499-3fb5-442f-af6e-e99f25edd211)

-*For other facility - I would request YOU to clone and enjoy on your own**
+*For more - I would request YOU to clone and enjoy on your own**